plausible/docs/docs/integration-guides.md

 [Elixir library](https://hex.pm/packages/plausible) to push events to Plausible.
 Built and maintained by [Suracheth Chawla](https://hex.pm/users/blisscs).

+## Flipsite

+[Flipsite settings](https://flipsite.io/blog/plausible-analytics/): Include Plausible in your Flipsite settings and score 100% on Lighthouse and all other speed tests.
+Open Source compiler at [Github](https://github.com/flipsite/flipsite).
+Only possible with Plausible.

 ## Flutter

 [Flutter plugin](https://pub.dev/packages/plausible_analytics): Send pageviews and custom events to Plausible.
 Built and maintained by [Eric Trenkel](https://erictrenkel.com/).